 To make sure you can put these questions to good use during a one on one meeting, consider these steps:

-One on one meeting questions for job alignment
+Here are 150 one on one meeting questions for addressing job performance and employee development.

 Greater alignment leads to better employee performance and higher engagement.
 Find out if your employees feel their strengths, skills, and goals align with their roles and responsibilities with these questions: